 “There is a classical and indeed an ancient voice lying beneath Millar’s figures synology pakete downloaden.
 It smiles or stares out at us telling us familiar yet half-forgotten stories about ourselves.
 It is this connection on a hidden level that brings Millar’s work into our lives with such a potency and lasting vigour.”
 Scotland on Sunday

 Ever since Catriona Millar’s 2005 Degree Show at Gray’s School of Art in Aberdeen sold out within hours her unique and highly distinctive figurative oil paintings have captivated and delighted art collectors.
-The Sunday Herald newspaper ranks Catriona Millar in the top five most collectable Scottish artists and her work is admired and collected throughout Europe, the Far East, Australia and America.
-Catriona Millar’s paintings speak a universal language to all ages and many schools and colleges around the world have studied her work foto's download itunes.
+The Sunday Herald newspaper ranks Catriona Millar in the top five most collectable Scottish artists and her work is now in private and public collections throughout Europe, the Far East, Australia and America foto's download itunes.
+Catriona Millar’s paintings speak a universal language to all ages and many schools and colleges around the world study her work herunterladen.

-Catriona Millar’s work takes its inspiration from the stories that lie at the heart of the human condition, and the sparkle of a narrative behind the eyes of her subjects hints at everything from longing to melancholy dng converter herunterladen.
+Catriona Millar’s work takes its inspiration from the stories that lie at the heart of the human condition, and the sparkle of a narrative behind the eyes of her subjects hints at everything from longing to melancholy.
 Her work often juxtaposes human characters with a variety of animal confidants, with some seeming physically present in the composition while others take on a talismanic quality.